 - Like all of Headlands staff, this position serves as an ambassador for the organization and may be asked to engage directly with the visiting public

-Internship Period: 4-6 month commitment, with possible extension; start date in July 2014
+INTERNSHIP PERIOD: 4-6 month commitment, with possible extension; start date in January, 2015

-Hours: Weekly commitment of 8 – 16 hours.
-Support may be required on occasional weekends and evenings for public programs.
+HOURS: Weekly commitment of 8 – 16 hours.
+Support may be required on occasional weekends and evenings for public events.

 About the Position

 The Development Intern is considered an integral member of the staff and represents the organization in many ways.
 The Development Intern will work with Headlands three-person Development Team and be supervised by the Development Manager.
 The Development Intern will assist with ongoing fundraising projects and will provide support in the areas of membership, foundation fundraising and special events.
+The Spring Development Intern will focus on providing support for Headlands Annual Benefit Auction, which takes place in early June.
 The internship will provide hands-on experience with many aspects of nonprofit administration including database management, grant writing, outreach and correspondence, event logistics, and administrative support.

 TO APPLY: Please send cover letter and resume via email, with the subject line Development Internship to firstname.lastname@example.org.
 College credit is available.